harrwinraoapps/emagazine/content/post/nursery/Love for Animals/index.md

 author = "Varnikhaa"
 title = "Love for Animals"
 date = "2020-10-18"
-description = "A colouring of Baba and his dog and deer." slug = "love-for-animals" image = "img_varnikhaa_1.jpeg" comments = false
+description = "A colouring of Baba and His dog as well as a deer." slug = "love-for-animals" image = "img_varnikhaa_1.jpeg" comments = false